Winn1y/DSGesturePlus/README.md

 # DSGesturePlus
-This is the official Pytorch implementation for the DiffuseStyleGesture+ entry to the GENEA Challenge 2023
+This is the official video demo for the DiffuseStyleGesture+ entry to the GENEA Challenge 2023